d3ncryptoj0hn/REALTEK-RTL8192FU/README.md

-if your having a trouble recompiling or your looking for a driver. your in the right place. make sure you are looking for this driver.
+if your having a trouble recompiling or your looking for a driver. your in the right place. make sure you are looking for this driver:
+### N9100 high power 3000mW wifi

 N9100 high power 3000mW wifi adaptor is no longger using a ralink3070 driver. instead they start working with realtek. tested on kali linux 2019.2 kernel 4.19.0